-- pH remains at satisfactory levels at all sites. - Alkalinity levels at several Currency Creek sites have declined to approximately 50-60mg/L. - Alkalinity remains relatively stable at most Finniss River sites but levels at site FRWL2 have declined to approximately 54 mg/L. - Salinity at all sites is steadily increasing. - Turbidity has decreased since pumping over the Clayton regulator stopped.
+- pH remains at satisfactory levels at all sites. - Alkalinity levels at several Currency Creek sites have declined to between 42 and 60 mg/L. - Alkalinity remains relatively stable at most Finniss River sites but levels at site FRWL2 have declined to 42 mg/L. - Salinity continues to increase at all sites.